nobodyatandnothing/ffmpeg-on-clear-linux/README.md

 ### <a id="firefox">Firefox config file and settings

-See [guide](doc/Firefox-Config-File-And-Settings.md) found in the doc folder.
+See [guide](doc/Firefox-Config-File-And-Settings.md) in doc folder.
 Be sure to review and compare settings in Firefox, particularly `media.rdd-process.enabled`.
 Leave enabled or the NVDEC-enabled VA-API driver will not work.

 ### <a id="chromium-and-others">Chromium and others installation

-See [guide](doc/Chromium-And-Others-Installation.md) found in the doc folder.
+See [guide](doc/Chromium-And-Others-Installation.md) in doc folder.
 This covers Chromium, Google Chrome, Vivaldi, and Brave.

 ### <a id="verify-acceleration">How can I make sure hardware acceleration is working?